cooperativ-labs/eth-algo-NFT-bridge/README.md

 - This application is written to work only on Algorand testnet and ETH Goerli testnet

+- This application only works for NFTs with metadata uploaded to IPFS.
+In other words, the url of either the ERC-721 NFT or Algorand NFT has to be an IPFS url.

 ## Definitions

 Bridge Deployer - this is the entity who decides to deploy this Next.js Bridge Application discussed in this readMe